-- Raise the motorcycle with the rear lifting gear. (🕮 p.
-100)
+- Raise the motorcycle with the rear lifting gear.
+(IP p.
+112)

-- Shift gear to neutral. - In the area of the chain sliding guard, press the chain upward toward the swingarm and determine chain tension A.
+- Shift gear to neutral. - In the area of the chain sliding guard, press the chain upward toward the swingarm and determine chain tension \mathbf{A} .

-Upper chain section (B) must be taut.
+Upper chain section B must be taut.
 Chain wear is not always even, so you should repeat this measurement at different chain positions.

+Chain tension

-Chain tension 5 7 mm (0.2 0.28 in)
+5 ...
+7 mm (0.2 ...
+0.28 in)

-- " If the chain tension does not meet the specification: - Remove the rear of the motorcycle from the lifting gear. ( p.
-100)
+- If the chain tension does not meet the specification: " - Adjust the chain tension. ( p.
+126) - Remove the rear of the motorcycle from the lifting gear. (🕮 p.
+112)

-12.13 Adjusting the chain tension
+13.13 Adjusting the chain tension

 Danger of accidents Incorrect chain tension damages components and results in accidents.
 If the chain is tensioned too much, the chain, engine sprocket, rear sprocket, transmission and rear wheel bearings wear more quickly.
 Some components may break if overloaded.
 If the chain is too loose, the chain may fall off the engine sprocket or the rear sprocket.
 As a result, the rear wheel locks or the engine will be damaged.